-Here are some fun and interesting facts about this very special and useful essential oil –
+Here are some fun and interesting facts about Lavender Essential Oil:

-- The name “Lavender” comes from the Latin word “lavare” meaning to wash, as the herb was often used to scent water for washing.
+The name “Lavender” comes from the Latin word “lavare.”
+This means “to wash”, as the herb was often added to water to scent it for washing.

-- There is more than one type of “Lavender” – the main one is Lavandula angustifolia but there are other species that are also called “Lavender”.
+There is more than one type of “Lavender”.
+The main one is Lavandula angustifolia but there are other species also called “Lavender”.

-- The plant from which Lavender essential oil is derived, sometimes called True Lavender, or Lavandula angustifolia, is known to gardeners as “English Lavender”, although the plant is native to the area around the Mediterranean and the essential oil is most commonly produced in France and other European countries.
-(Although not exclusively as lavender is now grown around the world.)
-However the plant known as “French Lavender” to gardeners (Lavandula dentata spp.), is not commonly used to make essential oil.
+The plant from which Lavender essential oil is derived, sometimes called True Lavender, is Lavandula angustifolia.
+This is known to gardeners as “English Lavender”.
+Although the plant is native to the area around the Mediterranean, the essential oil is most commonly produced in France and other European countries.
+(Although not exclusively as lavender is now grown around the world).
+The plant known as “French Lavender” to gardeners (Lavandula dentata spp.), is not commonly used to make essential oil.

-- Lavender was given a bad name due to a paper published in the New England Journal of Medicine in 2007 as being the cause of gynocomastia (breast development) in young boys.
+Lavender was given a bad name due to a paper published in the New England Journal of Medicine in 2007.
+In this paper it was alleged to be the cause of gynocomastia (breast development) in young boys.
 However the paper has since been discredited and the results have not been able to be reproduced.
-The mud has stuck though unfortunately and the myth still circulates in some areas.
-To be clear
+The mud has stuck though unfortunately.
+So the myth still circulates in some areas.

-- Lavender is a herb of the Lamiaceae family (also known as the Labiatiare family) and is related to other herbs such as Peppermint and Spearmint.
+Lavender is a herb of the Lamiaceae family (also known as the Labiatiare family).
+Therefore it is related to other herbs such as Peppermint and Spearmint.

 In the Victorian language of flowers, Lavender is said to mean mistrust.